Zen-Sherbert/Proteus-Flux-Attention/README.md

 ## Future Work

-Proteus-Flux is an active research project.
+Proteus is an active research project.
 Key areas for future investigation include:

 *   **Kernel Fusion:** Fusing the candidate-generation logic into a dedicated CUDA/Triton kernel to further reduce computational overhead at extreme scales.
 *   **Autonomous Control:** Developing the integrated `SparseHeadController` into a fully autonomous agent that can learn optimal sparsity policies via reinforcement learning.